cpoirier/schemaform/README.markdown

 Schemaform is a high-level database programming DSL for Ruby, intended to greatly reduce the work needed to produce a performant back-end from a complex, normalized design.
+In simple terms, it provides the power of spreadsheets in a relational context.
 With Schemaform, you can:

 * capture even your most complex structures, relationships, and processing quickly and concisely
 * leave all the denormalization and performance-related tuning to the system